Arpan-creator/Equality-Experts_024/README.md

 ├── script.js
 └── styles.css

-3. Save your changes and commit them to your repository.

-This will display the folder structure in your README file.
+Make sure the indents use spaces and not tabs to keep the structure aligned.
+This will render correctly on GitHub.

 ## Technologies Used